Our Progress

 Coastal walk

-Our Annual Reports
+Our Progress Reports

 The PSB must produce an Annual Report each year, the report must detail the progress made in taking forward the Objectives and Actions set out in the PSB's Well-being Plan.
 Each Annual Report provides an overview of the work and projects partners have and will continue to work on together to help the PSB deliver its Well-being Plan.
+In addition, the PSB produces a 6 month progress report providing a concise update on the Boards progress.

-2018/19 Annual Report:
+2018/19

 The PSB's Well-being Plan provides the framework for the PSB's core collaborative activities.
 The Well-being Objectives and Priority Workstreams set out the work for the PSB for the next five years; however, a great deal of work is already being undertaken to deliver key outcomes for the PSB.
 A number of key projects will continue to progress, take forward and develop the priority work of the PSB.
 Detail on a number of these projects is set-out below: